 Welcome to The Littleport Society

-The Littleport Society was founded in 1987 and is the only non-political, non sectarian organisation in Littleport.
+The Littleport Society was founded in 1987 and is a non-political, non sectarian organisation.
 Membership is open to residents and anybody else who holds an interest in this fenland town.
 The Society consists of an expanding group of local people who voluntarily work together in the interests of the community in which it lives.
-The Society now has in excess of 1,300 members, who live not just in Littleport but in other British counties, as well as many in several other countries including Australia, Canada, France, Ireland, New Zealand, South Africa and the United States of America.
+The Society now has in excess of 1,200 members, who live not just in Littleport but in other British counties, as well as many in several other countries including Australia, Canada, France, Ireland, New Zealand, South Africa and the United States of America.

 Aims of the Littleport Society: